cbergoon/pipes/README.md

 Inputs and outputs are named "ports" that the processes use to communicate.

-the state of a process is set of definable initial data which is specifically defined per process instance.
+The state of a process is set of definable initial data which is specifically defined per process instance.

 There are currently four built-in process types: HTTP, JSON, DYNAMICJS, and GENERATOR.